When clicking users you will see a list of all Group-Office users. Via the “more” menu in the record you can:

 - Delete the user

-Instead of deleting users you can also disable them.
-This will keep all data and references to the user but the user can’t login or used for new items.
+Instead of deleting or archiving users you can simply disable them.
+Disabling a user will keep all data and references to the user but the user can’t login or used for new items.
 To deactivate a user you must “Edit” it and toggle “Login enabled” on the account page.

 Before adding any user.
 Check the ‘User settings’ to avoid unnecessary changes to user settings after creating them.